trgenovese/blog/about.md

 permalink: /about/
 ---

-*Omnia Sunt Communia* is a research blog and news site for [Taylor R. Genovese](http://www.taylorgenovese.com).
+*Omnia Sunt Communia* is the bibliographic diary for [Taylor R. Genovese](http://www.taylorgenovese.com).